xtuml/mc/doc/notes/8981_marking_dnt.md

 5.3.1 Add marking model to OOA and enable persistence.
 Select and serialize to gen files on Import.
 5.3.2 m2x fills a Descrip field which Import then writes into the gen folder.
-5.3.3 m2x creates features.mark and application.mark files.
-Import copies
+5.3.3 m2x creates features.mark and application.mark files and programmatically
+copies them into the gen/ folder.
+5.3.4 m2x creates features.mark and application.mark files and leaves them
-them to the gen/ folder.
+to be copied into the project gen/ folder.

+5.3.4 is the alternative selected.

 6. Design
 ---------